Miles Sanders Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- In his five career matchups against them, Sanders has averaged 36.8 rushing yards per game versus the Cowboys, 30.7 fewer than his over/under in Saturday's game.
+- In his six career matchups against them, Sanders has averaged 30.7 rushing yards per game versus the Cowboys, 36.8 fewer than his over/under in Saturday's game.

-- Sanders has had a rushing touchdown in two games versus the Cowboys, but did not have multiple TDs in either of those games.
+- Sanders, in six matchups against the Cowboys, has run for a TD twice, but has yet to total more than one in a single contest.

-- Allowing 110.6 rushing yards per game, the Cowboys have the 15th-ranked run defense in the league.
+- The Cowboys allow 110.6 yards per game on the ground, the NFL's 15th-ranked rush defense.

-- The Cowboys have given up 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- Sanders did not record a rush attempt in last week's game versus the Football Team.
+- Sanders did not record a rush attempt in Week 18 versus the Cowboys.

 Sanders' Philadelphia Teammates